 What are the major parts of the female reproductive system?

-There are a number of major parts that make up the female reproductive system:
+There are several key parts that make up the female reproductive system:

-1. Ovaries: These two paired structures create the eggs (mature oocytes), which develop inside fluid-filled sacs called follicles.
+- Ovaries: These two structures create the eggs (oocytes), which develop inside fluid-filled sacs called follicles.
 The ovaries releases eggs and have a hormonal function as well: making and secreting the hormones estrogen and progesterone, as well as smaller amounts of testosterone.i,ii

-2. Uterus: The embryo implants and develops in this hollow organ.
-It has two parts—the corpus (body) and cervix (bottom part of the uterus that is the path from the corpus to the vagina).iii A woman's uterus has three layers (from in to out):
+- Uterus: The embryo implants and develops in this hollow organ.
+It has two parts —the corpus (body) and cervix (bottom part of the uterus that is the path from the corpus to the vagina).iii A female’s uterus has three layers:

 - Endometrium: The inner uterine lining or cavity that is shed during menstruation.
-Its thickness varies by the time of the menstrual cycle in response to changes hormone levels.iv
+Its thickness varies by the stage of the menstrual cycle in response to changes in hormone levels.iv

 - Myometrium: This thickest uterine layer, made up of smooth muscle, is the middle layer.
 It contracts to help sperm pass through the uterus to reach the egg.
 It also helps the embryo move into and along the uterus until implantation.v,vi